Number One Electronic Switching System: Line and trunk networks

 The original 1ESS Ferreed switching fabric was packaged as separate 8x8 switches or other sizes, tied into the rest of the speech fabric and control circuitry by wire wrap connections.
 The transmit/receive path of the analog voice signal is through a series of magnetic-latching reed switches (very similar to latching relays).

 The much smaller Remreed crosspoints, introduced at about the same time as 1AESS, were packaged as grid boxes of four principal types.
 Type 10A Junctor Grids and 11A Trunk Grids were a box about 16x16x5 inches (40x40x12 cm) with sixteen 8x8 switches inside.
 Type 12A Line Grids with 2:1 LCR were only about 5 inches (12 cm) wide, with eight 4x4 Stage 0 line switches with ferrods and cutoff contacts for 32 lines, connected internally to four 4x8 Stage 1 switches connecting to B-links.
 Type 14A Line Grids with 4:1 LCR were about 16x12x5 inches (40x30x12 cm) with 64 lines, 32 A-links and 16 B-links.
 The boxes were connected to the rest of the fabric and control circuitry by slide-in connectors.
-Thus the worker had to handle a much bigger, heavier piece of equipment, but didn't have to unwrap and rewrap dozens of wires.
+Thus the worker had to handle a much bigger, heavier piece of equipment, but did not have to unwrap and rewrap dozens of wires.